 Tour & Taxis

-The Brussels branch of POLO Architects had been growing steadily for years when the opportunity arose to relocate to the vibrant surroundings of the new Tour & Taxis campus.
+The Brussels branch of POLO had been growing steadily for years when the opportunity arose to relocate to the vibrant surroundings of the new Tour & Taxis campus.
 This state of the art regeneration project offered an opportunity to inhabit a spectacular industrial heritage site among other creatives and start-ups.